-That is a bit unfair, as it lumps all French together.
+This is one of the more common stereotypes but is a bit unfair, as it lumps all French together.
 Parisians tend to behave more arrogantly than people from other parts of France, where you'll be surprised to find people are quite normal, possibly as familiar to you as your own.

 Let's face it, if you're from a city like Paris, you could be forgiven a bit of one-upmanship, don't you think?
-And let's not forget, we French tend to believe we are better than most...
+And let's not forget, we French tend to believe we are better than most, wherever we're from.

 Perhaps pride is mistaken for arrogance because the French are extremely proud of their country and won't abide any negative comments about it.
 This may be arrogant, or even rude, but... it IS.